 They didn’t realize what was at stake by not showing up.
 If patients don’t understand that your business (and their health) could suffer by not showing up to a planned appointment, then tell them.
 You can create better relationships with your patients by emphasizing how missed appointments are detrimental to their health and to your business.
 When you send out reminder texts or emails, not only are you opening a communication channel, but also notifying your clients of your cancellation policy.

-7 Ways to reduce patient no-shows in your health care business
+7 Ways to reduce patient no-shows

 - Set up automated appointment reminders.